ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 During the review of this tutorial, it was asked:

-> Why is it so that having function as values is what actually defines functional programming?
+> Why does having function as values define functional programming?

-Answering this question goes beyond the scope of a tutorial about expressions and values in OCaml.
+The answer to this question goes beyond the scope of this tutorial.
 However, and without entering into the details, erasing the difference between functions and other values is meant to express they are the same thing.
-That's exactly what happens in the [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus), the mathematical theory underneath functional programming.
+That's exactly what happens in [λ-calculus](https://en.wikipedia.org/wiki/Lambda_calculus), the mathematical theory underneath functional programming.
 In that formalism, there's nothing but functions.
-Everything, including data, is a function and computation reduces to parameter passing.
+Everything, including data, is a function, and computation reduces to parameter passing.
 In functional programming and OCaml, having function and values at the same level is an invitation to think about programs this way.
-That is different from the imperative programming approach where everything reduces to reading and writing into the memory.
+This is different from the imperative programming approach where everything reduces to reading and writing into the memory.